Good Enoughposted by Andrea | 12/17/2014

-Instead of spending time and money planning fancy vacations or family outings, we often just opt to stay home, work on house projects, and play with all of Nora’s favorite non-toy toys.
+Instead of spending time and money planning fancy vacations or family outings, we often just opt to stay home, work on house projects, and have fun in our own neighborhood.

 I could go on and on — but I think you get the idea.

 It’s easy for me to feel discouraged or lazy because I’m not doing as much as I could — or maybe as much as others are doing.
-But at the same time, I love that by settling for “good enough”, I’m able to do SO many more things — all of which are important to me.
+But at the same time, I love that by striving (or maybe settling) for “good enough”, I’m able to do SO many more of the things that are important to me.

 “Good enough” is good enough for me!